mindyouragents/mindyouragents.github.io/_posts/2025-04-26-llms-and-bayes-theorem.markdown

 comments: false
 mathjax: true
 title:  "Large Language Models and Bayes' Theorem"
-excerpt: "Large Language Models are predicting the next word.
-For a given sequence of words, LLMs are computing what could be the next most probable word.
+excerpt: "Large Language Models are predicting the next token.
+For a given sequence of tokens, LLMs are computing what could be the next most probable token.
 But how do we influence this process?"
 date:   2025-04-26 10:00:00
 ---

- Large Language Models are predicting the next word.
+Large Language Models are predicting the next token.

-For a given sequence of words, LLMs are computing what could be the next most probable word.
+For a given sequence of tokens, LLMs are computing what could be the next most probable token.

-Then, the "previous input sequence of words" plus "the predicted output word" becomes the next input..
+Then, the "previous input sequence of tokens" plus "the predicted output token" becomes the next input..

-..and same way, again the next most probable word is computed..
+..and same way, again the next most probable token is computed..

 ..and this repeats!